 20. On May 11, 2016, the Honorable Sheryl Ann Pethers dismissed LC's case with prejudice.
-Respondent received a copy of the order shortly thereafter, but did not tell LC of the dismissal.
+As a result, LC's claims against Cosmos were barred.
+Respondent received a copy of the order shortly thereafter but did not tell LC of the dismissal.